nightwolfz/mobx-connect/README.md

 ## How it works

-By decorating your react component with `@connect` 2 things happen:
+By decorating your react/inferno component with `@connect` 2 things happen:

 + Your components becomes observable (so no need to define @observable, since @connect does it for you).
 + Your state and the store actions are inject into `this.context`.